San Luis de la Loma

-San Luis de la Loma is a town in the municipality of Tecpán de Galeana in the state of Guerrero, Mexico.
-San Luis de La Loma is the second most populous town in Tecpán de Galeana; it has 11,090 inhabitants.
+San Luis de la Loma is a town in the municipality of Tecpan de Galeana in the Mexican state of Guerrero.
+San Luis de La Loma is the second most populous town in Tecpan de Galeana; it has 11,090 inhabitants.
 For this town the road passes Acapulco - Zihuatanejo.
 Its climate is Warm / Tropical rainfall in summer.

 In recent years, San Luis de La Loma is one of the villages Vuleta most dangerous of the state of Guerrero as the dominant drug trafficking in the area and the Sierra de San Luis is one of the largest producers of opium gum, and why is commonly known to many as "Gum San Luis."

 Agriculture

 The climate in San Luis de la Loma is tropical, and the main crop is the mango, several varieties of which are grown (Ataulfo, Manila, Child, Ball).
 The mangoes of this area are prized for their quality.

 Other agriculture in San Luis de la Loma includes coconut, corn, sesame, chili, papaya and banana.